 Couriers will be responsible for general care and cleaning of their vans/motorcycles and ensuring their vehicles are roadworthy.

-Courier jobs will find hours vary and may include evenings, weekends, shift and part-time work.
-The average courier jobs working week is around 40-48 hours.
-A van Courier may be required to spend short periods away from home, as some companies are involved in delivering goods throughout the country or abroad.
-A motorcycle/cycle courier will work mainly in city centres and as a result, may have to wear protective masks to minimise risks from vehicle exhaust fumes.
+The working hours may vary and may include evenings, weekends, shift and part-time work.
+The average working week is around 40-48 hours.
+A van courier may be required to spend short periods away from home, as some companies are involved in delivering goods throughout the country or abroad.
+A motorcycle/cycle courier will work mainly in city centres and as a result may have to wear protective masks to minimise risks from vehicle exhaust fumes.

-There are no formal academic qualifications for a Courier, but literacy skills are needed to deal with relevant paperwork and follow directions.
-A Courier must be over 17 if a Courier is over 21 and a Courier van driver is over 25 this may be preferred by Courier employers because of insurance premiums.
-A Courier must have a current driving licence appropriate to the type of vehicle they will be using and have a good driving record.
-A motorcycle Courier usually needs their own motorcycle (200cc or over) with road tax and MOT.
+There are no formal academic qualifications for a courier, but literacy skills are needed to deal with relevant paperwork and follow directions.
+They must be over 17, if they are over 21 and a van driver is over 25 this may be preferred by courier employers because of insurance premiums.
+They must have a current driving licence appropriate to the type of vehicle they will be using and have a good driving record.
+A motorcycle courier usually needs their own motorcycle (200cc or over) with road tax and MOT.

 Salaries can range from around £18,000 to £25,000 a year.